This post was originally published on Nov. 23, 2015, and was updated on Nov. 12, 2018.

 Now the fun part begins: negotiation.
 Negotiation is an art and a science, so it’s in your best interest to read up on the topic in advance.
 A few good resources include:

 Industry expert Braden Pollock offers up one great piece of domain negotiation advice: “He who names a price first loses.”
 It is always better to start out asking if the name is for sale and, if so, what the seller would consider letting it go for.
-To learn more about negotiating for domains that someone else owns, be sure to check out our Google+ Hangout with Braden:

 4. Pay for and transfer ownership of the domain